adelowo/portfolio/_posts/2018-09-06-loadbalancing-for-the-modern-web.md

     id := uuid.New()
     svc.ID = id

-    // We need to return the id, so the app can delete itself from beinng discovered..
+    // We need to return the id, so the app can delete itself from being discovered..
     // Remember that the service discovery db is now our source of truth,
     // so we need to clean up when neccessary return id, c.inner.Agent().ServiceRegister(svc)